Edit

 Plan and manage costs for Azure App Service

-Understand the full billing model for Azure App Service
+Understand the full billing model

-How you're charged for Azure App Service
+How you're charged

 When you create or use App Service resources, you're charged for the following meters:

-Other cost resources for App Service are (see App Service pricing for details):
+Other cost resources for App Service are:

-• App Service domains Your subscription is charged for the domain registration on a yearly basis, if you enable automatic renewal.
+• App Service domains: Your subscription is charged for the domain registration on a yearly basis, if you enable automatic renewal.

-• IP-based SSL binding The binding is configured on a certificate at the app level.
+• IP-based SSL binding: The binding is configured on a certificate at the app level.
 Costs are accrued for each binding.
 For Standard tier and higher, the first IP-based binding isn't charged.

-Other costs that might accrue with Azure App Service
+Other costs that might accrue

-• Diagnostic logs You can select Storage account as the logging option, or integrate with Azure Log Analytics.
+• Diagnostic logs: You can select storage account as the logging option, or integrate with Azure Log Analytics.
 These services are charged separately.

-• App Service certificates Certificates you purchase in Azure must be maintained in Azure Key Vault, which is charged separately.
+• App Service certificates: Certificates you purchase in Azure must be maintained in Azure Key Vault, which is charged separately.

 Costs that might accrue after resource deletion